FLGMwt/team-city-agent-auto-auth/README.md

 "Agent Auto Authorize" listens for agent registrations and automatically authorizes them if they have the `auto_authorize` agent property.
 Additionally, if they become unregistered for any reason, they will also be unauthorized.

+NOTE: Because this plugin circumvents the manual agent authorization step which is guarded by TeamCity authentication, only use this if your TeamCity server is inaccessible to the public Internet.

 # Installation

 1. Upload `AutoAuthorize.zip` to your TeamCity plugin directory.
 (If you're doing this through the UI, you can find it at https://your-teamcity/admin/admin.html?item=plugins)